Months ago, my dad called a family council on a Sunday evening.

-ALS is an terminal disease with no cure.
+ALS is a terminal disease with no cure.

 Topher and his wife Lisa had known about his diagnosis for some weeks

-and had already began processing what this meant for them, for
+and had already begun processing what this meant for them for

 their family, and for the rest of their lives.

 As Toph talked more and more about what ALS meant

 I wanted to get up and run away.

 I had similar feelings when I was bound and intubated in the hospital.